agerlic/carrierwave-mongoid/README.md

 Since GridFS doesn't make the files available via HTTP, you'll need to stream them yourself.
 In Rails for example, you could use the `send_data` method.
-You can optionally tell CarrierWave the URL you will serve your images from, allowing it to generate the correct URL, by setting eg:
+You can tell CarrierWave the URL you will serve your images from, allowing it to generate the correct URL, by setting eg:

 ```ruby
 CarrierWave.configure do |config|